canarybuilds/zulip/templates/zerver/help/message-retention-policy.md

 meant to preserve, contact Feniks Chat support promptly for assistance with restoration.
-See the [deletion documentation](/help/edit-or-delete-a-message#how-deletion-works) for more details on precisely how message deletion works in Zulip.
+See the [deletion documentation](/help/edit-or-delete-a-message#how-deletion-works) for more details on precisely how message deletion works in Feniks Chat.

 ## Related articles